clegaspi/saml_reader/README.md

 ### Workaround for Apple M Chips

-There is presently an issue with `libxmlsec1` versions => 1.3.0 and Apple Silicon which results in a required dependency `lxml` when `cpython` attempts to compile it, resulting in an ungraceful failure.
+There is presently an issue with `libxmlsec1` versions => `1.3.0` and Apple Silicon which results in an ungraceful failure in a required dependency `lxml` when cpython attempts to compile it.
 The following workaround has been tested successfully with a Macbook Pro M1 Pro and Python 3.10+.
 This involves downgrading `xmlsec` to a known working version (`1.2.37`).

 1. Install the required `xmlsec` dependencies above.
 2. Clone the repository locally with `git clone`.